aster1ya/re.sippy/README.md

 Here is a guide to clone the repo and launch the app on your phone.
 Way below this is the premade readme content.

+Installing things you need
+- Install nodejs from nodejs.org if you don't already have it.
+Use command `node -v` to check if you already have it installed
+- Install git from the website if you don't already have it.

 To clone the repo (get it from github onto your device)
 - Open VSCode in whatever folder you want it to be.
 - Log in to github with the profile icon in the bottom left.